microsoft/MicroHack/03-Azure/01-04- AI/01_Azure_OpenAI_Service/Readme.md

 # MicroHack Challenges

-## Challenge 1 - Set up required services and tools
+## Challenge 1 - Seting up required services and tools

 ### Goal
 The goal of this challenge is to set up all the Azure services and tools that are required for building the backend of a fully functional Q&A chatbot.